wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 Protected persons made subject to assigned residence and thus required to leave their homes shall enjoy the full benefit of Article 39 of the present Convention.

-### Section IV Regulations for the treatment of internees
+### Section IV---Regulations for the treatment of internees

 #### Chapter I---General provisions